Kid Activities

 Unite with other communities with PACER...It takes a community to prevent bullying of children.
 Annual National Bullying Prevention Awareness Week, each October, encourages communities nationwide to work together to increase awareness of the prevalence and impact of bullying on all children.

-Families, students, schools, organizations and other groups can unite with PACER to prevent bullying in several ways.
-Activities and materials such as contests, toolkits, and online bullying prevention training are available on to help reduce bullying in schools, recreational programs, and community organizations.
-PACER has designed free web sites, downloadable activities and helpful information for teachers, administrators, parents and community organization to engage and educate children about bullying prevention in grades K- 5.
+Families, students, schools, organizations, and other groups can unite with PACER to prevent bullying in several ways.
+Activities and materials such as contests, toolkits, and online bullying prevention training are available to help reduce bullying in schools, recreational programs, and community organizations.
+PACER has designed free web sites, downloadable activities, and helpful information for teachers, administrators, parents, and community organizations to engage and educate children about bullying prevention in grades K- 5.

 GOOD IDEAS SOME SCHOOLS HAVE STARTED: